-With the establishment of the UP and UPC, two important new decisions must be made about conventional European patents and patent applications once the new system comes into effect:
+With the establishment of the UP and UPC, two important new decisions must be made about classic European patents and patent applications now that the new system has come into effect:

-- The first decision is whether to convert a new European patent into a UP. - The second decision is, having chosen not to convert to a UP (or for pre-existing European patents), whether to opt out the conventional European patent from the exclusive jurisdiction of the UPC, and, if so, whether and when to subsequently withdraw the opt out.
+- The first decision is whether to convert a new European patent into a UP. - The second decision is, having chosen not to convert to a UP (or for pre-existing European patents), whether to opt out the classic European patent from the exclusive jurisdiction of the UPC, and, if so, whether and when to subsequently withdraw the opt out.